wernerbullfrog/js-fundamentals-P1/0-pre-lecture/2_types.md

 # Fundamentals: JavaScript Types

-There are 6 basic types in JavaScript.
+There are 6 basic value types in JavaScript.
+We can use these types to create just about anything.

 - Booleans
 - Numbers